Continuous Wigner-Mott transition at $\nu=1/5$: Abstract

 \section{Abstract}

 Electrons can organize themselves into charge-ordered states to minimize the effects of long-ranged Coulomb interactions.
-In the presence of a lattice, commensurability constraints lead to the emergence of incompressible Wigner-Mott (WM) insulators at various rational electron fillings, $\nu~=p/q$.
-The mechanism for quantum fluctuation-mediated melting of the WM insulators with increasing electron kinetic energy remains an outstanding problem.
-Here we analyze numerically the bandwidth-tuned transition out of the WM insulator at $\nu=1/5$ on infinite cylinders with varying circumference.
-For the two-leg ladder, the transition from the WM insulator to the Luttinger liquid proceeds via a distinct intermediate gapless phase -- the Luther-Emery liquid.
+In the presence of a lattice, commensurability constraints lead to the emergence of incompressible {Wigner-}Mott insulators at various rational electron fillings, $\nu~=p/q$.
+The mechanism for quantum fluctuation-mediated melting of the Mott insulators with increasing electron kinetic energy remains an outstanding problem.
+Here, using matrix product state techniques, we analyze the bandwidth-tuned transition out of the {Wigner-}Mott insulator at $\nu=1/5$ in an extended Hubbard model on infinite cylinders of varying circumference.
+For the two-leg ladder, the transition from the Mott insulator to the Luttinger liquid proceeds via a distinct intermediate phase with gapless Cooper-pairs and gapped electronic excitations.
+The resulting Luther-Emery liquid is the analog of a strongly fluctuating superconductor.
 We place these results in the context of a low-energy bosonization based theory for the transition.
-We also comment on the bandwidth-tuned transition(s) on the five-leg cylinder, and connections to ongoing experiments in dual-gated bilayer moir\'e transition metal dichalcogenide materials.
+On the five-leg cylinder, we provide numerical evidence for a direct continuous transition between the {Wigner-}Mott insulator and a metallic phase across which the spin and charge-gaps vanish simultaneously.
+We comment on the connections to ongoing experiments in dual-gated bilayer moir\'e transition metal dichalcogenide materials.